ThomasAitken/Scrapy-Testmaster/README.md

 Calling `python -m unittest ...` will not evaluate your test cases against the custom rules you have specified in `settings.py` and/or any relevant `config.py` files.
 These unittest calls are only for checking that a change to your code hasn't broken anything.
 Your test cases are meant to be solid examples of desirable output; as previously described, they will only be written if they pass the custom rules you specified when you ran `testmaster parse`, `testmaster update` with `--dynamic` or `--new`, or `scrapy crawl`.
 If you forgot to specify some custom rules to check your results against before running one of these commands, then update these to the desired values before running `testmaster update` statically to check the responses you already downloaded against your new logic.

 ## What is the Use Case for this Library?
 The idea behind this project is to provide a set of robust, effective testing and debugging tools for large Scrapy codebases.
-I believe it represents a decent step towards the dream of applying the principle of "continuous integration" to the vagarious art of maintaing lots of webcrawlers.
 Here is how I see this library being used in this high-maintenance/enterprise context:

 As the developer is programming the spider, she debugs her code, and refines her selectors, by calling `testmaster parse` on various urls.
 She thereby automatically generates tests/fixtures for every callback each time these requests lead to results that pass any custom rules she has set down (so the debugging and test-generation process is neatly entwined).
 She can then supplement these fixtures, if she requires, by further calls of `testmaster parse`.
 Alternatively, if she is satisfied with her code, she can just run `scrapy crawl` to generate a set of fresh fixtures.
 With these fixtures in place, she can feel secure with every change she makes to her code by running the appropriate tests using `python -m unittest ...`.
 Once this initial development phase is all done --- she has a number of solid test-cases in place for each callback, and her spider code is working --- she can now boost the likelihood of continuous, effective deployment of her spider by running `update --dynamic ...` on appropriate callbacks at regular intervals to re-download the relevant test pages.
 By regularly re-downloading the same requests and testing the output, she will remain alert to any changes to the target website which affect the viability of the code.

 Of course, the casual Scrapy user will not be concerned with running regular dynamic test updates, but there is no penalty for using only a subset of the capabilities!

-## Contribution/Issues Policy
-Please let me know if you've found an issue or bug with this package, and I'll try to repair it as soon as possible.
-Feel free to submit a pull request if you know how to fix the problem yourself.
-If you have an idea for a feature, I'll be less likely to want to work on it myself unless it's a really good idea.
-I have other projects to work on.
-I made sure not to release this until I had implemented every feature I wanted, because I would ideally like to just move on from it.

 ## On the Tests for this Library
-Ironically, this library is a little thin on tests.
+Ironically, the automatic test suite for this library is relatively sparse.
 In terms of the tests that can be found in this project, I adapted the tests that were part of the Scrapy Autounit project and added a couple more.
 This is not to say that it wasn't well-tested; each component was tested as it was completed, but tested via direct execution, with the testcases being projects that belong to a proprietary codebase.
 This was by far the easiest way to test a project like this, because I was able to test the correctness of the logic of all the helper commands by checking for the higher-level correctness of each of the commands under different parameters/settings.
 But obviously it would be very welcome if someone were to write up a stronger automatic test suite.
 Personally, I'm not going to put any effort into this issue; it is for the world to continue my work on this library, should the world desire.

 ## Other
 My library has fixed an issue with the `update` command that exists in the current version of Scrapy Autounit: https://github.com/scrapinghub/scrapy-autounit/issues/73.
 Line in cli.py `response = response_cls(request=data['request'], **data['response'])` which should be `response = response_cls(request=request, **data['response'])`.